 The Head teacher takes overall delegated responsibility for the implementation of this policy and for liaison with the Governing Body, parents, the Diocesan Schools' Service and the Local Education Authority, also appropriate agencies.

-PSHE/RSHE Co-Ordinator(Mrs. Mallabr)
+Deputy-Head teacher & PSHE/RSHE Co-Ordinator (Mrs. Mallabar)